-'I fear my neighbour' - the story behind US hate crimes - BBC News
+'I fear my neighbour' - hate crimes in America

 And it was unsigned.

 "I was angry.
 It was a cowardly act.
-My first reaction was 'I'm painting the house rainbow'", says Gascot, an artist and active member of the LGBTQ community in the state of Florida.
+My first reaction was 'I'm painting the house rainbow'", says Gascot, an artist and active member of the LGBT community in the state of Florida.

 Three years ago, he moved with his partner of 20 years to St Petersburg, in Florida's Gulf Coast, and always felt that "people in this neighbourhood are very warm with each other".